Euro zone bond yields rise, focus on monetary tightening | Business

 Euro zone bond yields rose on Monday, with investors focusing on monetary policy tightening while questioning the degree of transmission of higher rates from the United States to Europe.

-Speculators' net bearish bets on 10-year futures rose to their largest since February 2020, amid hawkish signals from the Federal Reserve last week that bolstered expectations for a March policy tightening.
+Speculators' net bearish bets on U.S. 10-year note futures rose last week to their largest since February 2020, amid hawkish signals from the Federal Reserve that bolstered expectations for a March policy tightening.
 "The looming Fed lift-off in March and the magnitude of the rate hike cycle is keeping markets under pressure," Commerzbank analysts said.
 "Bunds and European government bonds will not be immune and should follow the U.S. Treasury direction."

-"Overall, we continue to expect 10y Bund yields to test the 0% mark, which should provide some support though," they said.
-While the speed of monetary normalisation will be more moderate in the euro zone than in the United States, analysts wondered if the ECB would take action to prevent the import of unwarranted tightening of financial conditions from the Fed moves.
+"Overall, we continue to expect 10y Bund yields to test the 0% mark, which should provide some support though," the analysts said.
+While the speed of monetary normalisation will be more moderate in the euro zone than in the United States, analysts wondered if the ECB would take action to prevent the import of unwarranted tightening of financial conditions from the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)